 All parents should reevaluate year by year their chosen educational method.
 We should never accept things as they are because they’ve always been that way, and proceed blindly ahead.
 We don’t always need to radically change course, but, sometimes we do.
 We won’t realize it though, if we don’t stop and pray for guidance.

-Today sucked.
+Today I thought “My homeschooling sucks!”
 But tomorrow, I’ll do it again and for many more weeks this year knowing my whole school year will far from suck.
 If I compared my school to the stock market, I’d admit that today we took a hit, but tomorrow, I expect things to rise again.
 What about you?
 Where is your year headed?
 Are you dealing primarily with a bull or bear market?